AuthenticFF/jumpstart/README.md

 # Authentic Form & Function Project Jumpstart

-#### v2.0

-Our jumpstart repo has been updated with a more streamlined configuration, to make project creation and ongoing maintenance more consistent and easier to manage for all developers.

-Major 2.0 changes include:

-- Reconfigration of Javascript and SCSS compilation
-- Removal of forced copying of Foundation files into assets directory
-- Removal of Live Reload, replaced with Browser Sync
-- Removal of Capistrano for code deployments, replaced by Shipit
-- Addition of SVG icon embedding
-- Addition of Vagrant as a development server, replacing MAMP

 ## Starting a Project

 Before you create your project, make sure you have [Vagrant](https://www.vagrantup.com/) and [Virtual Box](https://www.virtualbox.org/wiki/Downloads) installed on your machine.
+Additionally, you'll need [NPM](http://blog.teamtreehouse.com/install-node-js-npm-mac).

-To start a project, clone this repository `cd` into the codebase and run `$ npm install`.
+If this is a new project, clone this repository `cd` into the codebase and run `$ npm install`.
 This will install all packages needed for development.

+If this is an existing project, `cd` into the codebase and run `$ npm install`.

 After, npm has installed you're able to create your development environment and start watching your code.
 To do this run `$ grunt dev`.